czzarr/czzarr.github.com/source/_posts/2012-05-15-how-having-played-online-poker-helps-me-being-an-entrepreneur.markdown

 exactly the same thing the online poker ecosystem went through a few years ago.
-In order to clear the air, I've started playing poker when I was in college/grad school, and won mid 6 figures in quite a short time starting from a free 50 bucks, rising pretty fast once I "got it".
-However I was never even close to a top player like Jungleman, Sauce123, TheAshman103, who made millions by the time they were 21, let alone legends such as durrrr or Phil Ivey.
-The highest I played good players was 1000nl, and I [bumhunted](http://www.kokev.in/2010/12/19/pokers-tragedy-of-the-commons-bumhunting/) up to 5knl with some drunken stunts higher (these didn't go too well).
-I quit poker completely little more than a year ago.
+In order to clear the air, I've started playing poker when I was in college/grad school, and won mid 6 figures playing heads-up cash games in quite a short time starting from a free 50 bucks, rising pretty fast once I "got it".
+But I was never even close to a top player like [jungleman12](http://www.highstakesdb.com/profiles/jungleman12.aspx) or [Sauce123](http://www.highstakesdb.com/profiles/pokerstars/Sauce123.aspx) who made millions by the time they were 21.
+The highest I played good players was 1000nl with some drunken stunts much higher (these didn't go too well). _For those who don't know, 1000nl means $5/$10 blinds no limit, meaning you usually play with a $1000+ stack)._

 ## A Brief History of Online Poker